sashpawar11/Oxygensupply-Covid/README.md

 ## Developers

-This project is being developed by,
+This project is being developed by:

-Saish Pawar @sashpawar11
+- Saish Pawar @sashpawar11
-Siddhant Desai
+- Siddhant Desai
-Nihal Kamat
+- Nihal Kamat